callnow

 • Estimated salvage value = $ 2000

-• Useful life of the asset = 4 years
+• The useful life of the asset = 4 years

 Straight-line depreciation formula = (Purchase price of asset – Salvage Value)/Useful Life